pre/hyy-voting-api/README.md

 ## Tips

-* Get a JWT token:
-  `curl -X POST -H "Content-Type: application/json" http://localhost:3000/api/sessions/link -d '{"email": "testi.pekkanen@example.com" }'`

-* There's a test helper Requests::JsonHelpers which will automatically `JSON.parse(response.body)`

-* Create a new Rails Engine:
-`rails plugin new engines/ENGINE_NAME --mountable --api --dummy-path=spec/dummy --skip-test-unit`
+* Reset your voting right to vote multiple times:
+  - `VotingRight.find(X).update! used: false`

 * SessionLink#deliver() will send email during HTTP request.
-  This could be made to happend in the background.
+  This could be made to happen in the background.

 * Error with Capybara tests: "unable to obtain stable firefox connection in 60 seconds (127.0.0.1:7055)"
   - Update Selenium, Firefox or Geckodriver so that the combination of their versions works.